Abraham Frères

 - Unknown, Wien, Austria.
 (Iron padlocks).
 Shipped by Mittler & Co

-- Unknown, Vienna, shipped by Friedrich Samuely.
+- Unknown, Vienna, shipped by Friedrich Samuely, freight forwarding company.
+(3 packet cards)

-- Unknown, Hagen, Westphalia, Germany, shipped by H Münzing Spedition,
+- Unknown, Hagen, Westphalia, Germany, shipped by H Münzing Spedition.

 - Unknown, Hagen L. W., Germany, shipped by Lersch & Kruse.
+(3 packet cards)

 Data courtesy of Mehmet Sadettin Fidan. *: Additional data from the author's collection.